wiwiwashere/Ideal_Ride/README.md

 ### Running
-1. Prepare your CSV in the same folder as your executable one way you could do this is drag the "Rides.csv" inside a sub-directory called "data" and drag it to the same folder as your executable
+1. Prepare your CSV in the same folder as your executable
+  <br>one way you could do this is drag the "Rides.csv" inside a sub-directory called "data" and drag it to the same folder as your executable
 2. Run
 ```bash
 ./ride_planner